MartinBraquet/llm/README.md

 “I am responsible for my rose,” the little prince repeated, so that he would be sure to remember.
 ```
-The model, strongly overfitting, outputs a subset of the book (the most appropriate based on the input).
+The model, strongly overfitting, outputs what follows "And now here is my secret" in the book.
+In general, it tends to generate a subset of the book (the most appropriate based on the input).

 It did not build any skill to summarize, recognize patterns, nor understand different writing styles.
 Indeed, prompting "Summarize The Little Prince" miserably outputs: